Leno27/English-Art-uino/LiaScript.md

 ## Idea Origin

-The idea for this project came from a desire to create a visually appealing and dynamic lighting display using Arduino and addressable LEDs.
-We aimed to create an engaging project that showcases the versatility of the FastLED library.
+Our first idea for this project was, to make a rythm game, because we wanted to create an interactive and entertaining product.
+But we soon realised that our initial thought would be to hard to implement, due to lack of hardware, time and, ultimatly, knowledge.

 ## What Does the Code Do?